 In July 2018, the Company adopted the 2018 Incentive Award Plan (the "2018 Plan").
 Under the 2018 Plan, which expires in July 2028, the Company may grant equity-based awards to individuals who are employees, officers, directors or consultants of the Company.
 Options issued under the 2018 Plan, will generally expire ten years from the date of grant and vest over a four-year period.
-As of September 30, 2019, 2,251,922 shares were available for future issuance under the 2018 Plan.
+As of March 31, 2020, 2,649,033 shares were available for future issuance under the 2018 Plan.

 The 2018 Plan contains a provision that allows annual increases in the number of shares available for issuance on the first day of each calendar year through January 1, 2028 in an amount equal to the lesser of: (i) 5% of the aggregate number of shares of the Company's common stock outstanding on December 31 of the immediately preceding calendar year, or (ii) such lesser amount determined by the Company.
+Under this evergreen provision, on January 1, 2020, an additional 1,214,804 shares became available for future issuance under the 2018 Plan.